-I’m a firm believer in bio-individuality (meaning that there is no one-size-fits-all diet and that each of us has unique requirements to thrive) so I’m not convinced there is a set amount of water that we all need— other than, we each need the right amount that is specific for our own unique body.
+I’m a firm believer in bio-individuality (meaning that there is no one-size-fits-all diet and that each of us has unique requirements to thrive) so I’m not convinced there is a set amount of water that we all need— other than, we each need the right amount that is specific for our own unique body at any give time.

-Many institutions and authorities have claimed that there is indeed a ‘”correct” amount of water, however.
-The Institute of Medicine claims that ideal water intake is three liters for men and 2.2 liters for women, and the most popular water advice we often hear is to drink eight 8-ounce glasses a day because it’s so easy to remember.
-I’m sure we also have all heard the blanket statement that everyone should drink 60 ounces per day.
+Many institutions and authorities have claimed that there is indeed a “specific” amount of water, however.
+The Food and Nutrition Board claims that ideal total daily water intake from food and beverages is 3.7 liters for men and 2.7 liters for women while the most popular water advice we often hear is to drink eight 8-ounce glasses a day.
+I’m sure we’ve also all heard the blanket statement that everyone should drink 60 ounces per day.